 The ASA has put in place systems to measure use of energy, paper and waste production and set targets to improve performance in these areas.
 Our environmental policy is detailed below.

 The Amateur Swimming Association (ASA) is the National Governing Body for the sport of Swimming and its associated disciplines in England.
-The aims and objectives of the ASA are:
+The aims and objectives of the ASA are as follows:

 The ASA recognises that its activities have an impact on the environment.
 In all our activities, working practices and business relationships, we are committed to protecting, conserving and enhancing all aspects of the environment over which we have control or can influence.